aptima-ai/aptima_framework/docs/ten_framework/build_system.md

 - extension group
 - protocol

-The method to build TEN framework C++ addons is the same as for building TEN framework C++ apps.
+The method to build APTIMA framework C++ addons is the same as for building APTIMA framework C++ apps.

 ### Golang App

-To build a TEN Golang project, run the following command in the root directory of the TEN Golang project:
+To build a APTIMA Golang project, run the following command in the root directory of the APTIMA Golang project:

 ```shell
 go run ten_packages/system/ten_runtime_go/tools/build/main.go